Consumer's Manufactured Home Buyer's Guide

 Who sells manufactured homes?

 There are three kinds of sellers of manufactured homes: manufactured home dealers, private manufactured home owners and some real estate brokers.
 Manufactured home dealers may sell new or used mobile homes.
-The Manufactured Housing Division must license the dealers and the sales people working for them.
+Manufactured Housing must license the dealers and the sales people working for them.
 When buying a home from a manufactured home dealer, you should:

 - Compare prices with other dealers in the area.
 Remember, the lowest price isn't always the best deal.